the heart shatters

 didn’t have cares to worry

-only sweat beads
+only sweat beads from our brow

 two clammy little hands